Gayathri-datad3mon/aws-cloud-security-automation-platform/README.md

 ## What is EventBridge?

 EventBridge is AWS's event routing service.
+CloudTrail records all AWS API activity, while EventBridge continuously monitors those events and filters for security-relevant IAM actions such as CreateUser, DeleteUser, and CreateAccessKey.
+When a matching event occurs, EventBridge automatically invokes a Lambda function, enabling real-time security monitoring and alerting without manual log review.

 It acts like: